 Standard work boards are designed specific to the process and offer visual communication and engagement with the process.
 They are real time tools that are used in the management of the process by day or shift.
 Different board types include a Daily Management Board, Production Control Board or Material Control Board.

-The Benefits of Workplace Organisation
+The Benefits of Standard Work

 Products we suggest